-This page enables you to contact us and tell us your concerns, activity you have noticed in your area – anything that you think other residents will be interested in.
+This page enables you to contact us and tell us your concerns, activity you have noticed in your area, if you have been approached via a telephone survey - anything that you think other residents will be interested in.

 A number of Fylde residents contacted us to alert us to what was going on in their locality during the geophysical survey process.
 There were reports of trespass, mini explosions, tremors and damage to properties.
 There appeared to be scant regard for people’s well being, with many upset residents reporting that they hadn’t received any information about what was going on, dates of the survey, what to expect, etc. You can also read their concerns below.